peterhinch/micropython-nano-gui/DRIVERS.md

 I bought two of these units from different sources.
 Both have hardware issues discussed [here](https://forum.micropython.org/viewtopic.php?f=2&t=9564).
 I have failed to achieve consistent behaviour.
 Units behave perfectly one day and fail the next.
-I published this driver on the assumption that I was sold dubious Chinese clones and that genuine ones would be reliable.
+I published this driver on the assumption that I was twice sold dubious Chinese clones and that genuine ones would be reliable.

 The driver is cross-platform.